 |Goods, Materials and Equipment Suppliers

+Yes.
 Small/micro construction firms from the regional water service area are eligible to bid on San Francisco construction projects, however; these firms are non-eligible to meet subcontractor goal credit and will not receive the 10% bid discount.
-The discount is available for WSIP regional projects only.
+When bidding as a prime, the discount is available for regional capital improvement projects located 70 miles beyond the City and County of San Francisco.

 Comprised of five appointees representative of the SFPUC's water service region seven counties, the Committee provides public meeting opportunities to meet with small/micro construction firms and residents of Suburban water customer jurisdictions to discuss actions of the committee that affect those communities.